driessenslucas/researchproject/README.md

 ### Challenge 1: Selection of an Appropriate Virtual Environment

-- **Description**: Choosing a virtual environment conducive to effective RF-car training is crucial.
+- **Description**: Choosing a virtual environment conducive to effective RC-car training is crucial.
-- **Solution**: After evaluating various platforms, **OpenAI Gym** was selected for its simplicity, familiarity from previous coursework, and its focus on reinforcement learning, particularly for SIM2REAL transfer.
+- **Solution**: After evaluating various platforms, **OpenAI Gym** was selected for its simplicity, familiarity from previous coursework, and its focus on reinforcement learning.

 ### Challenge 2: Choosing the Optimal Reinforcement Learning Technique

-- **Description**: Selecting the most effective RL technique for training the virtual RF-car.
+- **Description**: Selecting the most effective RL technique for training the virtual RC-car.
 - **Solution**: Through comparative analysis and empirical testing, the Double Deep Q-Network (DDQN) was identified as the most suitable technique, demonstrating superior performance in navigating complex environments with fewer episodes.

 ### Challenge 3: Sim2Real Transfer - Addressing Movement Discrepancies

-- **Description**: Bridging the gap between simulation and real-world in terms of RF-car movement and control.
+- **Description**: Bridging the gap between simulation and real-world in terms of RC-car movement and control.
-- **Solution**: Fine-tuning the frequency of action commands with an async method, waiting for the motor to finish moving or considering a queued action system.
+- **Solution Attempt**: Fine-tuning the frequency of action commands with an async method, waiting for the motor to finish moving or considering a queued action system.
 Futher more the importance of precise movement in the real world was highlighted, which was not a problem in the simulation.

 ### Challenge 4: alignment Issue and Motor Encoder Implementation